 This handbook contains important information about Exjade.
-You'll learn about taking Exjade the right way, depending on which form your doctor prescribed, as well as about monitoring your treatment, possible side effects, and taking other medicines while on Exjade.
+You'll learn about taking Exjade the right way, as well as about monitoring your treatment, possible side effects and taking other medicines while on Exjade.

-Exjade dispersible tablets will no longer be available in the European Union in the near future.
-Your physician may instead prescribe the film-coated tablet version (as per availability in your country) of the same deferasirox medication you have been taking.
-The film-coated tablet version prescription will be at a lower dose than the dispersible tablets.
-If you don't take the adjusted lower dose as directed by your physician on your prescription for the film-coated tablets, you may inadvertently take more Exjade than you should and then you may experience adverse overdose reactions.
-In this case, inform your doctor immediately or contact emergency services, as medical treatment may be necessary (see page 9).
+EXJADE is registered as film-coated tablets and granules in the EU.
+However, medicines containing deferasirox are also available as film-coated tablets and dispersible tablets marketed under different tradenames as generic alternatives to EXJADE.
+In case of switch from deferasirox dispersible tablets to EXJADE film-coated tablets, a lower dose than the deferasirox dispersible tablets will have to be taken.
+If you don't take the adjusted lower dose as directed by your physician on your prescription for EXJADE film-coated tablets, you may inadvertently take more EXJADE than you should and then you may experience adverse overdose reactions.
+In this case, inform your doctor immediately or contact emergency services, as medical treatment may be necessary (see page 11).
 You may experience effects such as abdominal pain, diarrhoea, nausea and vomiting and kidney or liver problems that can be serious.